 LPG marketing was the monopoly of the Government Oil Companies who had piled up a hugewaitlist.
 The Government of India in 1993 permitted the private sector participation witha commitment that the subsidy enjoyed by the Government Oil Companies would be removed ina phased manner in the next few years.
 It had also committed that the commercial andindustrial LPG markets in India would be reserved exclusively for the private sector, tillthe subsidy withdrawal in the domestic sector is completed.
 None of the promises wereimplemented as a result of which the private sector companies were unable to run the LPGbusiness on a profitable basis due to the total absence of the level playing field.

-SSLPG were the pioneers in the field of LPG marketing and established large integratedinfrastructure to carry LPG from dock (Port) to the door of customers, which consisted ofdedicated port facilities, large storage terminals, network of bottling plants anddistribution and marketing networks.
-Your company was able to do well from thecommencement of commercial operations in 1995 till 1999 and became profitable.
-Infact yourcompany emerged as the country's largest private sector LPG Company.
-However, due toabnormal rise in crude oil prices during 1999 to 2000, the international LPG prices alsoshot up.
-Despite the big spurt in sourcing costs, it was not possible to proportionatelyincrease the prices due to competition with the Government Subsidized gas by virtue ofwhich the company incurred losses.
+SSLLPG were the pioneer in the filed of LPG marketing and established large integratedinfrastructure to carry LPG from dock (Port) to the door of customers, which consisted ofdedicated port facilities, large storage terminals, network of bottling plants anddistribution and marketing networks.
+Your company was able to do well from thecommencement of commercial operations in 1995 till 1999and became profitable.
+Infact yourcompany emerged as the countrys largest private sector LPG company.
+However, due toabnormal rise in crude oil prices during 1999 to 2000, the international LPG prices alsoshotup.
+Despite the big spurt in sourcing cost, it was not possible to proportionatelyincrease the prices due to competition with the Government Subsidized gas by virtue ofwhich the company incurred losses.
 This was further aggravated in the subsequent years dueto the growing disparity in the prices between the private LPG operators and the PSU OilUndertakings, on account of non-removal of subsidy as mentioned earlier.
-Because yourcompany's dedicated customer base was much larger, it had to suffer greater losses as moresales meant more losses.
-Inspite of the difficult times, the company built a strong brandimage viz., SHAKTI GAS which is still quite popular.
+Because yourcompanys dedicated customer base was much larger, it had to suffer greater losses asmore sales meant more losses.
+Inspite of the difficult times, the company build a strongbrand image viz SHAKTI GAS which is still quite popular.

 Your company has taken up a three pronged strategy for its turn around which was asfollows :

-a) One Time Settlement (OTS) with term loan, working capital lenders and unsecuredloans wherein the entire accumulated interest along with considerable part of theprinciple amount is waived.
+a) One time Settlement (OTS) with term loan, working capital lenders and for unsecuredloans wherein the entire accumulated interest along with considerable part of theprinciple amount is waived.

 b) Tie up financial arrangements to raise the amounts required for meeting the OTScommitments.

-SSLPG achieved a major breakthrough when the company paid off all the term loans andworking capital liabilities under the One Time Settlement (OTS) deal, wherein the Banks& Financial Institutions agreed to waive the interest and considerable part of theprincipal and accepted the balance in full & final settlement of their term loans andworking capital loans.
-The company got a very good deal from all the three Banks &Financial Institutions based on our strong contention that the company from the positionof the acknowledged leader of the private sector LPG Industry, fell down and became lossmaking and sick only because the Government did not honour the commitments given toprivate LPG industry.
+SSLPG achieved a major breakthrough when the company paid off all the term loans andworking capital liabilities under the One Time Settlement (OTS) deal, wherein the Banks& Financial Institutions agreed to waive the interest and considerable part of theprincipal and accept the balance in full & final settlement of their tem loans andworking capital loans.
+The company got a very good deal from all the three banks &financial institutions based on our strong contention that the company from the positionof the acknowledged leader of the private sector LPG Industry, fell down and became lossmaking and sick only because the Government did not honour the commitments given toprivate sector LPG industry.

-As the future prospects in LPG business do not seem to be bright enough, it is decidedto diversify.
+As the future prospects in LPG business did not seem to be bright enough, it wasdecided to diversify.

-The Government of India has recently announced Jawaharlal Nehru National Solar Mission(JNNSM) for promoting solar power projects in various parts of the country.
+The Government of India recently announced Jawaharlal Nehru National Solar Mission(JNNSM) for promoting solar power projects in various parts of the country.
 The objectiveof the JNNSM under the brand "Solar India" is to establish India as a globalleader in solar energy by creating the policy conditions for its diffusion across thecountry as quickly as possible.
-The Mission has set a target of 20,000 MW and stipulatesimplementation and achievement of the target in 3 phases (first phase upto 2012-13, secondphase from 2013 to 2017 and third phase from 2017 to 2022) for various componentsincluding utility grid connected solar power.
-Under this, it is proposed to harness thesolar energy abundantly available in India and use the same for power generation to meetthe ever growing demand for electricity across the country.
+The Mission set a target of 20,000 MW and stipulatesimplementation and achievement of the target in 3 phases (first phase upto 2012-13, secondphase from 2013-17 and third phase form 2017-22) for various components including utilitygrid connected solar power.
+Under this, it is proposed to harness the solar energyabundantly available in India and use the same for power generation to meet the evergrowing demand for electricity across the county.

-SMPIL is also in the process of divesting its LPH assets so that it would be able tomobilize the required margin monies for its new projects.
+SMPIL is also in the process of divesting its LPG assets so that it would be able tomobilize the required margin monies for its new projects.

-Your Directors are optimistic that your Company would succeed in the above bid processand implement and operate the solar power projects profitably.
+Your Directors are optimistic that your Company would succeed in the above bid processand implement and operate the solar power project profitably.

 The Management of the company analyses and evaluates on a continuous basis the variousrisks associated with the business and adopts Risk Management Practices to minimize theadverse impact of these risks.
 Both external as well as internal developments are assessedregularly.